metabrainz/picard-docs/usage/other.rst

       This will calculate the acoustic fingerprints for the selected tracks and submit them to the AcoustID database.

+   **Submitting track acoustic features**

+      This will extract the acoustic features for the selected tracks and submit them to the AcousticBrainz database.

    **Generating tags from file names**

       This will extract tags such as track number and title from the file name.